Port to Starboard Orientation

 In a flooded 4D battery the cells are mostly rectangular, as shown here via the red lines.
 While not ideal, a flooded 4D is better than an 8D for use on a sailboat.
 If you insist on using 4D’s the cells on 4D batteries are best mounted so the long length of the battery runs bow to stern.
 This puts the narrowest profile of each cell oriented to minimize positive and negative plate uncovering during sailing conditions.
 The red lines represent the cell dividers inside the battery box.
 Each rectangle/cell is sealed from the others.

 8D = NOT OPTIMAL

 Because of the square cells on an 8D battery there is no orientation that is better than another.
-Any way you install a flooded 8D battery, on a monohull sai lboat, will result in the plates uncovering when heeled.
-This is never good for the batteries.
+Any way you install a flooded 8D battery, on a monohull sailboat, can result in the plates uncovering when heeled.
+This is not great for the batteries.

 Like What You Saw Or Read?